Levermann Strategy

 9. Price today vs. price 6 months ago

-Course Development.
-This criterion in the Levermann strategy is relatively easy to look up.
-One looks at the price change of the last 6 months.
+Price development.
+This criterion in the Levermann strategy can be easily checked.
+You look at the price change of the last 6 months.

 Scoring: